trustoverip/tswg-did-method-webs-specification/spec/core.md

 are by definition synonyms of one another, and MUST return an equivalent, although not necessarily identical, DID document and [[ref: KERI event stream]].
-Notably, as defined in section [Identifiers in a `did:webs` DID document](#identifiers-in-a-didwebs-did-document), the `id` field in the DID document will differ based the web location of the DID document.
+Notably, as defined in section [Identifiers in a `did:webs` DID document](#identifiers-in-a-didwebs-did-document), the `id` property in the DID document will differ based the web location of the DID document.
 As well, different versions of the DID document and [[ref: KERI event stream]] may reside in different locations depending on the replication capabilities of the controlling entity.
 If the [[ref: KERI event streams]] differ for `did:webs` DIDs with the same AID, the smaller [[ref: KERI event stream]] MUST be a prefix